AdobeDocs/photoshop-api-docs/README.md

     }
 }
 ```
-Using the job id returned from the response (as above) of a successfully submitted API call, you can poll on the corresponding value in the `href` field, to get the status of the job.
+Using the job id returned from the response (ass above) of a successfully submitted API call, you can poll on the corresponding value in the `href` field, to get the status of the job.

 ```shell
 curl -X GET \